StefanoIncardone/kaylang/IDEAS.md

 **IMPORTANT**: no feature is final, modifications can happen at any moment

-## Language version embedded in file extension
+## Language version embedded in file extension or in the resulting binary executable

 From [Fortran](https://www.cita.utoronto.ca/~merz/intel_f10b/main_for/mergedProjects/bldaps_for/common/bldaps_under_inpext.htm#:~:text=Typical%20Fortran%20source%20files%20have,f.)